paragon

 Get user’s Connect credentials

-Returns a list of the user’s Connect credentials (i.e., the accounts connected and authorized by the end user).
-This method is currently available via REST API only.REST API
+Returns a list of the user’s Connect credentials (i.e., the accounts connected and authorized by the end user).- The providerId is the authenticated user’s ID assigned by their integration provider (e.g. for a Salesforce integration, this would be the user’s Salesforce user ID)

 Update user’s Connect credential